Exclusive! Priyanka Agrawal On Working With KV Vijayendra Prasad: I Am A Big Fan Of His Work

 On a parting note, Priyanka said that she has tremendous respect for 'Lady Superstars' Nayanthara and Anushka Shetty, who she feels are wonderful performers

 "I really like Nayanthara and Anushka Shetty.
-I also admire Ramya Krishnan," said Priyanka on a parting note.
+I also admire Ramya Krishnan," said Priyanka.

 KV Vijayendra Prasad and Priyanka's movie is slated to go on floors from October.
 More details about the cast and crew are likely to be revealed soon.